This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Mix the Ingredients: In a large mixing bowl, combine flour, salt, honey, olive oil, and water.
+- Mix the Ingredients: In a large bowl, combine the flour, salt, honey, olive oil, and warm water.
 Sprinkle the yeast over the water to dissolve.

-- Deflate and Rest: Turn the dough onto a floured surface and knead gently 4-5 times to release air and redistribute the yeast.
-Cover with a dish towel and let it rest for 10-15 minutes.
+- Deflate and Rest: Turn the dough onto a lightly floured surface and gently knead 4–5 times to push out the air.
+Cover with a dish towel and let it rest for 10–15 minutes.

-- Shape the Dough: Form the dough into a round boule, an oval, or a 6×3-inch rectangle for a baguette.
-For a baguette, seal the ends by pressing them down with the heel of your hand.
-Place the shaped dough on a baking sheet, cover with a dish towel, and let it rise for 1 hour.
+- Shape the Dough: Form the dough into a round boule, an oval, or a 6×3-inch rectangle for a baguette shape.
+If making a baguette, press the ends down with the heel of your hand to seal them.
+Place on a baking sheet, cover with a towel, and let rise for about 1 hour until puffy.

-- Preheat and Prepare: Preheat the oven to 400°F (200°C).
-Before baking, make a slash across the top of the loaf with a sharp knife.
-Brush with 1 tablespoon of olive oil and sprinkle ½ teaspoon of kosher salt on top.
+- Score and Prep: Preheat the oven to 400°F (200°C).
+Use a sharp knife to score one slash across the top of the loaf.
+Brush with 1 tablespoon of olive oil and sprinkle with 1/2 teaspoon of kosher salt.

-- Bake: Bake for 18-20 minutes, or until the bread is golden brown.
+- Bake: Bake for 18–20 minutes until the crust is golden brown.
+Tap the bottom of the loaf.
+It should sound hollow when it's done.

 Notes

-- Measuring Flour: For best results, weigh the flour (10 ounces or 285 grams).
-If you don’t have a scale, fluff the flour, spoon it into a dry measuring cup, and level it off with a knife.
+- Measure flour by weight.
+Weigh your flour (10 ounces or 285 grams) if you can.
+If you don’t have a kitchen scale, fluff the flour with a fork, spoon it into the measuring cup, and level it off with a knife.
+Scooping directly from the bag packs in too much and makes the bread dense.

-- Combine Ingredients: In a large mixing bowl, stir the ingredients together with a spoon until combined.
+- Stir all the ingredients together in a large bowl with a spoon until combined.

-- Transfer the Dough: Place the rough dough onto a lightly floured surface, like a counter or cutting board, and shape it into a ball.
+- Turn the dough out onto a lightly floured surface and shape it into a rough ball.

-- Keep Kneading: Continue kneading for 15-20 minutes until the dough is smooth and elastic.
+- Keep kneading for 15–20 minutes total until the dough is smooth and stretchy.

 Nutrition